 Richard E. Grant is an accomplished actor, writer, director, raconteur, and a successful entrepreneur after the launch of his award-winning perfume Jack in 2014.
 Grant made his film debut in Bruce Robinson’s classic British comedy Withnail and I and has amassed a long, distinguished and varied career achieving recognition in both Hollywood blockbusters and smaller independent films with titles including L.A.
-Story, The Age of Innocence, Bright Young Things, Gosford Park, Bram Stoker’s Dracula, Penelope and Logan.
-His performance as Jack in the recently released Fox Searchlight feature Can You Ever Forgive Me?, starring opposite Melissa McCarthy, has already earned him the New York Film Critics Circle Award for Best Supporting Actor as well as nominations for both the Independent Spirit Award, Gotham Award and Satellite Award in the same category.
-He is currently in the final stages of production on Star Wars: Episode IX, alongside Mark Hamill, John Boyega and Daisy Ridley.
+Story, The Age of Innocence, Bright Young Things, Gosford Park, Bram Stoker’s Dracula, Penelope, Logan and Star Wars: Episode IX.
+His performance as Jack in the 2018 feature Can You Ever Forgive Me?, starring opposite Melissa McCarthy, earned him the the Independent Spirit Award for Best Supporting Actor, as well as nominations for Academy Award, Golden Globe, BAFTA, Screen Actors Guild Award and Gotham Award in the same category.
+His latest film is Everybody’s Talking About Jamie, out September 17 globally on Prime Video, also starring Max Harwood, Sarah Lancashire, Ralph Ineson, Adeel Akhtar and Sharon Horgan.

 I saw The Favourite at Telluride at 9 o’clock in the morning and before the last shot of the movie – a crossfade of chaos, with all the melancholy of this unresolved situation – there was an instant standing ovation.
 There were no stars from the movie in the room, it was just film lovers responding.